 You should ensure that you speak to your pharmacist or doctor to obtain the most up to date information on the medicine.
+You can also download the most up to date leaflet from www.teva.com.au.

 Those updates may contain important information about the medicine and its use of which you should be aware.